 We have several Microsoft Azure (now Microsoft Entra) training courses – practical, hands-on courses, stuffed with labs that take you step-by-step through the underpinnings of a successful deployment to the cloud.
 Our training explains the individual components and how they fit together.
 Come and try it out – with expert tutor guidance – in a test environment before you take the plunge.
 You’re only going to do this once, so be sure you do it right. first time.

 As a practicing identity and security consultant, I find that the constant flow of updates to the functionality in the Microsoft Azure cloud presents a serious challenge: how do I keep up?
 If I am designing a solution for a customer I ask myself: is there an update to this function on the way?
 Will there be a better way of achieving this goal in a few weeks?
 Will I paint the customer into a corner if I use a feature that will soon be superseded by a new development?

 The constant flow of new functions from Microsoft is a blessing: we can deploy solutions as the functions become available, rather than waiting years for a new major release of a product.
 But this blessing harbours a curse: we have to look ahead and be aware of changes as they come along, to avoid the pitfalls I just mentioned.

-Because of the speed and frequency of updates to products within the Enterprise Mobility + Security (EMS) such as Azure AD, RMS and Intune, there is often no single, centrally-managed documentation from Microsoft which answers all the questions about architectures and possibilities.
+Because of the speed and frequency of updates to products within the Enterprise Mobility + Security (EMS) such as Azure AD, RMS, and Intune, there is often no single, centrally-managed documentation from Microsoft that answers all the questions about architectures and possibilities.
 A new feature arising in one part of the system may enable the use of a different feature in a new way – but this connection is not necessarily yet documented.
-Microsoft does publish a series of good and informative blog posts, which, so long you can stay current, are a great foundation for knowledgeable practitioners.
+Microsoft publishes a series of good and informative blog posts, which, so long as you can stay current, are a great foundation for knowledgeable practitioners.